 Rule 16.
 The Clerk shall arrange for a Member to offer an invocation which will not exceed 2 minutes in length at the opening of each session of the House.
-This invocation shall be general in nature.
+This invocation shall be general in nature, may be delivered by the Member or a Member's guest, and must be submitted to jclerk@house.mi.gov electronically 1 day in advance.
 For special occasions, the Clerk may arrange for religious services as needed.